 SoTL Scholars Program

 The purpose of the SoTL Scholars Program is to help graduate students cultivate a scholarly, evidence-based approach to their students’ learning and their own teaching.
-The scholarship of teaching and learning (SoTL) is a way of treating teaching as a scholarly activity by posing questions about student learning and its relationship to the ways in which they are taught.
+SoTL is a way of treating teaching as a scholarly activity by posing questions about student learning and its relationship to the ways in which they are taught.
 SoTL practitioners collect and analyze evidence of their students’ learning to understand what happens in the classroom more fully and to facilitate learning more effectively.
-Program participants will explore how to apply this approach, beginning to bridge the gap between their research and their teaching identities by asking and answering meaningful questions about teaching and learning in ways that align with their disciplinary research practices.

 Ongoing mentorship.
 In addition to regularly scheduled workshops, participants may receive one-on-one consultations with the director and with CFT Graduate Teaching Fellows.
 As relevant, Nancy may also connect individual participants with outside scholars with expertise on specific projects.

 Completion of a SoTL project.
-Participants will design and carry out their own individual or collaborative SoTL projects investigating student learning in their own classrooms, in a peer’s classroom, or in a faculty host’s classroom.
+Participants will design and carry out their own individual or collaborative SoTL projects.
+They will investigate student learning in their own classrooms, in a peer’s classroom, or in a faculty host’s classroom.
 (For more explanation and examples of SoTL projects, click the FAQs tab.)
 The projects should be completed by the end of the academic year, demonstrated by sharing out at the CFT’s Celebration of Teaching and one of the following:

 - the first eight pages of a SoTL paper, with the goal of publication, or

-- a 20-minute SoTL presentation of the project, ready for submission to a conference.
+- a polished, professional-looking SoTL conference poster, ready for submission to a conference.

-An introduction to each of the above genres (SoTL paper, SoTL presentation, SoTL poster) is part of the SoTL Scholars Program curriculum, so participants will have instruction and support in preparing their final products.
+An introduction to each of the above genres (SoTL papers, presentations, posters) is part of the SoTL Scholars Program curriculum, so participants will have instruction and support in preparing their final products.